Book

 Why is sitting up straight difficult to do?

-The spine has natural curves, that need to do what they naturally want to do.
+The spine has natural curves, that need to do what they naturally want to do, and that is to be curved.
 Old fashioned advice of sitting up straight is being recognised as unhelpful.

 Why shouldn't I slouch?